 We will store bookkeeping information for six years after the end of the financial year to which they refer pursuant to the rules on documentation in the Cypriot Assessment and Collection of Taxes Law of 1978 (L.4/1978), Article 30 unless the tax authorities instructs us to do so for longer pursuant to the same provision.
 This data includes any information needed to document our bookkeeping, e.g. documentation of compensation paid to you during your time as a donor.

-Blood and urine samples will be destroyed as soon as the required tests have been made, at the latest 7-14 days after the sample has been taken.
+Blood, saliva and urine samples will be destroyed as soon as the required tests have been made, at the latest 7-14 days after the sample has been taken.
+In case you have agreed to participate in a study or research program, you will be informed about how your personal data is being processed before you consent to participating in the study.

 Who has access to your information?